Longshan culture: History

 A distinctive feature of the Longshan culture was the high level of skill in pottery making, including the use of pottery wheels, producing thin-walled and polished black pottery.

 This pottery was widespread in North China, and also found in the Yangtze River valley and as far as the southeastern coast.

 Until the 1950s, such black pottery was considered the principal diagnostic, and all of these sites were assigned to the Longshan culture.

 In the first edition of his influential survey The Archaeology of Ancient China, published in 1963, Kwang-chih Chang described the whole area as a "Longshanoid horizon", suggesting a fairly uniform culture attributed to expansion from a core area in the Central Plain.

 More recent discoveries have uncovered much more regional diversity than previously thought, so that many local cultures included within Chang's Longshanoid horizon are now viewed as distinct cultures, and the term "Longshan culture" is restricted to the middle and lower Yellow River valley.

 For example, the contemporaneous culture of the lower Yangtze area is now described as the Liangzhu culture.

 At the same time, researchers recognized the diversity within the Yellow River valley by distinguishing regional variants in Henan, Shanxi and Shaanxi from the Shandong or "classic" Longshan.

 In the fourth edition of his book (1986), Chang moved from a model centered on the Central Plain to a model of distinctive regional cultures whose development was stimulated by interaction between regions, a situation he called the "Chinese interaction sphere".

 Also in the 1980s, Yan Wenming proposed the term "Longshan era" to encompass cultures of the late Neolithic (3rd millennium BC) across the area, though he assigned the Central Plain a leading role.

 Agriculture

 The most important crop was foxtail millet, but traces of broomcorn millet, rice and wheat have also been found.
 Rice grains have been found in Shandong and southern Henan, and a small rice field has been found on the Liaodong peninsula.
 Specialized tools for digging, harvesting and grinding grain have been recovered.

 The most common source of meat was the pig.
 Sheep and goats were apparently domesticated in the Loess Plateau area in the 4th millennium BC, found in western Henan by 2800 BC, and then spread across the middle and lower Yellow River area.
-Dogs were also eaten, particularly in Shandong, though cattle were less important.
+Dogs were also eaten, particularly in Shandong, and cattle were less important.

 Small-scale production of silk by raising and domesticating the silkworm in early sericulture was also known.